kontent-ai/delivery-sdk-net/README.md

 The Kentico Cloud Delivery .NET SDK is a client library used for retrieving content from Kentico Cloud.
 You can use the SDK in the form of a [NuGet package](https://www.nuget.org/packages/KenticoCloud.Delivery).

+The SDK targets the [.NET Standard 1.3](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), which means it can be used in .NET Framework 4.6 projects and above, and .NET Core 1.0 projects and above.

 ## Prerequisites

 To retrieve content from a Kentico Cloud project via the Delivery API, you first need to activate the API for the project.
 See our documentation on how you can [activate the Delivery API](https://developer.kenticocloud.com/docs/using-delivery-api#section-enabling-the-delivery-api-for-your-projects).